Home > Student Life > Student Organizations

 On campus, student leaders represent the student body before faculty, administration, staff, and University guests.
 Off campus, student leaders represent Delaware State University before the world.
 Elections for student leaders in the Student Government Association (SGA).

-Residential Housing Association (RHA), and Campus Activity Board (CAB) are held during the spring semester (typically the beginning of April).
-Before the elections take place, all candidates vying for positions are required to attend interest meetings and leadership workshops sponsored by OSLA or those authorized by the Vice President for Student Affairs.
-Students unable to attend the required meetings/workshops must obtain a written approval of absence from the Director of OSLA of Vice President for Student Affairs in order to continue their candidacy.
-Students who do not attend required meetings/workshops and do not have an approved absence excuse will not move through the election process toward an elected position.
+Before the elections take place, all candidates vying for positions are required to attend interest meetings and leadership workshops sponsored by OSE or those authorized by the Vice President for Student Affairs.
+Students unable to attend the required meetings/workshops must obtain a written approval of absence from the Director of OSE or Vice President for Student Affairs to continue their candidacy.
+Students who do not attend required meetings/workshops and do not have an approved absence of excuse will not move through the election process toward an elected position.

-Each candidate for will be interviewed by the Student Leadership Advisory Council prior to the campaigning and promotion to balloted status.
+Each candidate will be interviewed by the Student Leadership Advisory Council prior to campaigning and promotion to ballot status.
 Interviews will conclude prior to the mandatory campaign workshops.
-Candidates who are unable to be interviewed will relinquish their candidacy unless they receive written permission from the Vice President for Student Affairs or Director of OSLA that they may continue on through the election process.
+Candidates who are unable to be interviewed will relinquish their candidacy unless they receive written permission from the Vice President for Student Affairs or Director of OSE that they may continue through the election process.

-Candidates who interview and are selected to attend the mandatory campaign workshop will receive notice of balloted status once the campaign workshops conclude.
-Those who move on to balloted status are required to complete the campaign mode specific to the role for which they seek candidacy.
-Royal Court members will ready themselves for the Royal Court pageant managed by Mr. and Miss DSU as governed by the Mr. and Miss DSU and Royal Court Handbook.
-Candidates seeking roles in SGA, CAB and RHA are governed by the election process outlined in their Constitution and By-laws to include (but are not limited to) attending Speech Night, Debate Night and the Speak Out session prior to election day.
+Candidates who interview and are selected to attend the mandatory campaign workshop will receive notice of ballot status once the campaign workshops conclude.
+Those who move on to ballot status are required to complete the campaign mode specific to the role for which they seek candidacy.
+Royal Court members will be prepared for the Royal Court pageant managed by Mister and Miss DSU as governed by the Royal Court Handbook.
+Candidates seeking roles in SGA, CAB and Women’s Senate/Men’s Council are governed by the election process outlined in their Constitution and By-laws to include (but are not limited to) attending Speech Night, Debate Night and the Pageant session prior to election day.

-Candidates are required to follow election guidelines on Election Day as presented by OSLA.
+Candidates are required to follow election guidelines on Election Day as presented by OSE.
 Candidates who fail to comply with Election Day guidelines automatically relinquish their candidacy.
-Student voting generally decides who wins elected positions with the exception of Mr. and Miss DSU whose roles are guided by the election process outlined in the Mr. and Miss DSU and Royal Court Handbook.
-Current student leaders host a new student leader luncheon and installation ceremony for elected student leaders.
+Student voting generally decides who wins elected positions except for Mister and Miss DSU whose roles are guided by the election process outlined in the Royal Court Handbook.
+Current student leaders host a new student leader transition meeting and installation ceremony for elected student leaders.
 The newly elected student leaders swear in with an official oath of office that upholds the University’s policies and procedures and student organization’s Constitution and Bylaws.

 Anti-Hazing Policy